 Lets

-Lets allow you to introduce names for the duration of a block.
+Lets allow you to introduce names inside the scope of a tuple.

 Basic use

-Any number of lets can be defined in a block before the final expression.
+Any number of lets can be defined in a tuple.

 Each let is formed of a few pieces: